 They advise the attorney gave on how to avoid the scrutiny of the government would have also been useful for a client of ours that ran into an issue with the Korean National Tax Service and the Ministry of Labor a few years back.

-The client, who was working with a large ubiquitous Korean law firm, lost a costly battle with the Ministry of Labor and National Tax Service because of a naively drafted contractor agreement and poor advice given by a team that consideres itself the leading team in labor law.
-Never believe those publications that rate law firms.
+The client, who was working with a large ubiquitous Korean law firm, lost a costly battle with the Ministry of Labor and National Tax Service because of a naively drafted contractor agreement.
 The blog post reawakened my memory of this incident.

 The practical advice noted in the New York Small Business Law Blog can also be useful for your independent contractor needs in Korea.